-Asshole Victim: In Flonne’s Tragedy Ending, she follows up on this claim and defeats Laharl with her blazing flame of justice because he tried to kill Hoggmeisernote and killed at least fifty allies, which is required to get this ending.
+Asshole Victim: In Flonne's Tragedy Ending, she follows up on this claim and defeats Laharl with her blazing flame of justice because he tried to kill Hoggmeisernote and killed at least fifty allies, which is required to get this ending.

 Implied Love Interest: In the Bad Ending, Laharl sacrifices his life to restore Flonne before coming back as a Prinny; other endings have this to a lesser degree.
 This isn't taking into account the massive amounts of Ship Tease, even including Lamington himself.

 Incorruptible Pure Pureness: Subverted.
 Flonne learns a whole lot about herself from her visit to the Netherworld, particularly about her hidden deviant and easily tempted side.

 Lethal Chef: In Disgaea D2, in one of the Overlord's Castle conversations, upon hearing that Flonne is cooking, Laharl hopes that she's able to come up with something edible.
 Sicily also notes that Flonne has difficulty cooking and offers her help.
 This may be part of the reason why their diet consisted of potato chips, instant ramen, and canned tuna in Disgaea 2.

 Played up much more in the Disgaea anime and Disgaea 2 manga.
 In the anime, upon sampling her cooking, Laharl's face turns blue and thinks Flonne is trying to kill him.
 In the Disgaea 2 manga, when Flonne makes Laharl prawns, he looks at it with disgust and tries to escape when she attempts to feed him.